google/lmctfy/README.md

    .           : the current container
    ./          : the current container
-   ..          : the parent of the current container sub         : the "sub" subcontainer (child container) of the current
+   ..          : the parent of the current container sub         : the "sub" subcontainer (child container) of the current container ./sub       : the "sub" subcontainer (child container) of the current container /sub        : the "sub" top level container ../sibling  : the "sibling" child container of the parent container
-                 container
-   ./sub       : the "sub" subcontainer (child container) of the current
-                 container
-   /sub        : the "sub" top level container ../sibling  : the "sibling" child container of the parent container
 ```

-## CLI Operations
+## CLI Commands
 ### Create
 To create a container run: